mietek/pol/README.md

 You must be able to handle character strings surrounded with quotes ([6.3](#63-character-strings)).
 Given that, I shall exhibit a text editing screen.
 This is a simple example of the value of definitions.
 You may notice it is the first non-trivial example I’ve given.
 You should be motivated by now to give it proper attention.

 Naturally, you’re going to have to type these definitions twice.
 Once to put them into your dictionary; again, to use them to put them in a screen (bootstrapping).
-In fact you’ll probably type them many times, but 2 is minimum.
+In fact you’ll probably type them many times, but two is minimum.

 I’m going to exhibit an annotated copy of the EDIT screen I used in a particular program.
 It uses system entries whose value may not be clear.
 They are borrowed from other aspects of the application.

--   0 C1 42 \# :R RECORD
+    0 C1 42 # :R RECORD

 Here I am constructing a field description: RECORD is a 42 character field starting in character 1 of word 0 of the current block (understood).
-I’m using blocks that can hold 15 42-character lines; a word has 6 characters, so that’s 15 7-word lines.
+I’m using blocks that can hold 15 42-character lines; a word has six characters, so that’s 15 7-word lines.

--   : LINE 1 - 7 \* RECORD + ;
+    : LINE 1 - 7 * RECORD + ;

-Here I’m defining a verb that will convert a line number (1-15) to a field address.
+Here I’m defining a verb that will convert a line number (1–15) to a field address.
 It modifies the RECORD descriptor by changing the word specification (low order bits).
 Thus line 1 starts in word 0; line 2 in word 7; etc.

--   : T CR LINE ,C ;
+    : T CR LINE ,C ;

 If I type `3 T`—I want line 3 typed.
 T does a carriage return (CR), executes LINE to compute the field address, and copies the (character) field into the message buffer (,C).

--   : R LINE =C ;
+    : R LINE =C ;

 If I type `" NEW TEXT" 6 R`—I want line 6 to be replaced by the text in quotes.
 The leading quote puts a string descriptor on the stack.
 R then executes LINE, followed by =C to store the quote string in the field.
 The block will automatically be re-written, since it was changed.

--   : LIST 15 0 DO 1 +
+    : LIST 15 0 DO 1 +
--   CR DUP LINE ,C DUP ,I CONTINUE ;
+    CR DUP LINE ,C DUP ,I CONTINUE ;

 LIST will list the entire block: 15 42-character lines followed by line numbers.
 It sets up a DO-CONTINUE loop with the stack varying from 1–15.
 Each time through the loop it: does a CR; copies the stack and executes LINE; types the field (,C); copies the stack again and types it as an integer (,I).

--   : I 1 + DUP 15 DO 1 -
+    : I 1 + DUP 15 DO 1 -
--   DUP LINE DUP 7 + =C CONTINUE R ;
+    DUP LINE DUP 7 + =C CONTINUE R ;

 If I type `" NEW TEXT" 6 I`—I want the text inserted after line 6. `I` must first shift lines 7–14 down one position (losing line 15) and then replace line 7.
 It adds 1 to the line number, sets up a backwards DO-CONTINUE loop starting at 14, constructs two field descriptors, LINE and LINE+7, and shifts them (,C).
 When the loop if finished, it does an R.

--   : D 15 SWAP DO 1 +
+    : D 15 SWAP DO 1 +
--   DUP LINE DUP 7 - =C CONTINUE " " 15 R ;
+    DUP LINE DUP 7 - =C CONTINUE " " 15 R ;

-If I type `12 D`—I want to delete line 12.
-D must move lines 13–15 up one position and clear line 15: It sets up a DO-CONTINUE loop from stack+1 to 15.
-Each iteration it: constructs fields LINE and LINE-7 and shifts them (=C).
+If I type `12 D`—I want to delete line 12. `D` must move lines 13–15 up one position and clear line 15: It sets up a `DO-CONTINUE` loop from stack`+1` to `15`.
+Each iteration it: constructs fields `LINE` and `LINE-7` and shifts them (`=C`).
 Then it replaces line 15 with spaces.

 That’s it.
-With 10 lines of code I can define a text-editor.
+With ten lines of code I can define a text-editor.
 It’s not the most efficient possible, but it’s fast enough and illustrates many points: In dealing with small amounts of text, you needn’t be clever; let the machine do the work.
-The verb LINE is an extremely useful one; such useful verbs are invariably an empirical discovery.
-The verbs ,C and =C are the heart of the method; incidentally, they only work on fields less than 64 characters.
-Notice how one definition wants to reference another (R used by I and D; LINE used by all).
-Notice how I and D are similar yet different.
+The verb `LINE` is an extremely useful one; such useful verbs are invariably an empirical discovery.
+The verbs `,C` and `=C` are the heart of the method; incidentally, they only work on fields less than 64 characters.
+Notice how one definition wants to reference another (`R` used by `I` and `D`; `LINE` used by all).
+Notice how `I` and `D` are similar yet different.
 And notice how a few verbs eliminate a lot of bookkeeping and let you concentrate on the problem and not the details.

 ## 6. Programs with output